npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 The SignupSheet class implements a state machine:

-NOTE: need better names... ask the audience for suggestions.
+IF TIME: we need better names... ask the audience for suggestions.

 ~~~plantuml